 A blockage in the intestines stops other food from passing through.
-The animal would likely be in a considerable amount of pain and would feel incredibly weak.
+The animal would likely be in considerable pain and would feel incredibly weak.
 Sometimes the blockage may pass further along the intestines toward the bowel.

-Even now, it is almost impossible for smaller animals to pass large pieces of plastic from their bodies.
+It is almost impossible for smaller animals to pass significant pieces of plastic from their bodies.

 Plastic bags can also get lodged in the respiratory tract, causing suffocation.
 Other plastic items can cause severe injuries.
 In 2015 a turtle was found with a plastic straw wedged up its nostril, severely restricting its breathing ability.